Didero/DideRobot/README.md

 The Python 2 version can still be found in the 'python2' branch, but that branch won't receive fixes anymore.

 ### Twitch
 Since Twitch Chat is based on IRC, DideRobot should work there too, so DideRobot can be used as a Twitch bot.
 However, this has not been extensively tested.
-One thing that does not work is formatting, so output might be a bit harder to read than on actual IRC
+One thing that does not work is formatting, so output might be a bit harder to read than on actual IRC.
+You already need to have made a Twitch account for the bot.
+Then you need to set the 'serverpassword' field to the OAUTH token you can get as described [in the Twitch documentation](https://dev.twitch.tv/docs/irc/authenticate-bot/)